OMENScan/AChoirX/README.md

 05/01/2021 - Beta 54(RC2) - Add File and Directory Delete Functions.
 DEL:<File To Delete> (Accepts WildCards) - Only Files in Subdirectories (Off of The AChoirX Root).
 CLN:<AChoirX Sub-Directory to Clean and Delete> - Only Subdirectories (Off of The AChoirX Root).
 This is to prevent accidental Deletion of files not related to the acquisition or toolkit

+05/20/2021 - Beta 55(RC2) - Attempting to fix occasional Hang on Threads in the Wait Chain.
+The problem only happens on many small files.
+It may be related to deferring the Close.
+Added Counters to troubleshoot the issue.
+Make Console Message and Log Levels the same.

+05/21/2021 - Beta 56(RC2) - Separate the Debugging Counters to Isolate Better.
+Add Debug command Line Option - /DBG:<min>, <std>, <max>, <debug>

+05/28/2021 - Beta 57(RC2) - Add Context and Timeout to AWS S3 upload for Upload hangs.
+Add Rudimentary Zip Routine - Must Use &FOR and cannot add to Zip.

+05/30/2021 - Beta 58(RC2) - Expand and Improve Zip Routine: Allow Multiple Additions, Change Output Zip File Naming routines, and Add WildCards.

+08/15/2021 - Beta 59(RC2) - Small bug fix for determining current Disk Available (&DSA) if the Drive is not C: (Windows Only)

+09/12/2021 - Beta 90(RC3) - Small bug fix for Delims.
+Add REX: Load Regular Expression Table.
+Add HST: Load Hash Table.
+Add Regular Expression Searching to CPS: (Copy by Signature).
+Add Hash Searching to CPS: (Copy by Signature)